joetjo/jopLauncher/README.md

 - screenshots in readme
 - reset local storage to no publish my data
 - finalize packaging ( app icon, resources, ... )

+# Minimal testing STABLE release

+- delete storage and restart from empty stuff
+- generates fake test executable ( bat files in `tests` folder ) and use fake exe to test
+  - borderland 2 ( EPIC ) : Game that use natively a launcher to start the game
+    - start Borderland 2 from folder
+      `wait for detection`
+    - stop
+      `wait for detection`
+    - edit game:
+      - declare EPIC
+      - select a custom path ( launcher.exe next to Borderland2.exe ) for Borderland2
+      - set patch to Borderland2 in custom parameter
+    - start borderland2 from SbSGL --> launcher and then fake borderland 2
+      `wait for detection`
+    - stop borderland2
+    - exclude launcher from game detection ( check if visible in exclude gage ) `wait for detection`

+    `CAPTURE`

+  - start AssassinsCreeds42 ( UBISOFT )  - mapping on a custom name
+    `wait for detection`
+    - stop
+      `wait for detection`
+    - edit game:
+      - declare UBISOFT
+    - map game to Assassins Creed - JoProd Arrival
+    - start game from SbSGL --> game name should be ok `wait for detection`
+    - stop game

+  - start Control ( STEAM )  - default behavior
+    `wait for detection`
+    - stop
+      `wait for detection`
+    - edit game:
+      - declare STEAM
+    - start game from SbSGL
+      `wait for detection`
+    - stop game

+  - start RoseOfSegunda\renpy.exe ( ITCHIO )  - name from parent folder ( generic executable common tu multiple game )
+    `wait for detection`
+    - stop
+      `wait for detection`
+    - edit game:
+      - declare ITCHIO
+    - map game to PARENT
+    - start game from SbSGL
+      `wait for detection`
+    - stop game

+``BROKEN`` --> tw3 visible twice in sessions storage

+- start The Witcher 3 ( GOG )  - Modding case, setup a generic launcher to start it `wait for detection`
+  - stop
+    `wait for detection`
+  - edit game:
+    - declare GOG
+    - setup mapping to PARENT
+    - add a new launcher ( use aLauncher.exe from game folder
+    - assign it to the witcher
+  - start game from SbSGL --> Launcher will start game ( similar to Borderland case ) `wait for detection`
+  - stop game

+- start The Witcher 2 - no store
+  `wait for detection`
+  - stop
+    `wait for detection`
+  - start game from SbSGL
+    `wait for detection`
+  - stop game

+- start Mass Effect ...  ( ORIGIN ) - long name behaviour
+  `wait for detection`
+  - stop
+    `wait for detection`
+  - edit game:
+    - declare ORIGIN
+    - setup mapping to PARENT
+  - start game from SbSGL
+    `wait for detection`
+  - stop game

+Choose your favorote game and assign:

+- a local mardown
+- a store URL
+- a Tips/Walktrough URL

+Start Companion APP

+Check launcher list

+Check excluded game

+Search game

+Remove some Exe and filter with installed game

 # Note: